South Carolina Airbag Defect Injury Attorneys

-With every passing year airbag systems become more and more complex.
+With every passing year, airbag systems become more and more complex.
 Many systems now monitor seat position and belt use or non-use to determine when and if an airbag deployment is needed in minor to moderate accidents to protect the occupant.
-With this ever increasing complexity, the ability to identify and prosecute airbag defect claims becomes more difficult.
+With this ever-increasing complexity, the ability to identify and prosecute airbag defect claims becomes more difficult.
+Give us a call today for an Airbag Defect Injury consultation.

 Even though airbags can save lives, some of them have been causing serious injuries, including: